 Unfortunately, there are technical difficulties when we compare population and power.
 Indeed, we have to use a notion of distance between two vectors.
-There exists an infinity of possible distances, the most famous being the euclidian distance, or standard deviation, which is particularly studied in this paper.
-All the $L_k - norm$, $k \in]0, \infty[$, are analyzed in this paper which is more general than the literature.
+There exists an infinity of possible distances, the most famous being the euclidian distance which is particularly studied in this paper.
+Moreover, all the $L_k - norm$ , $k \in ]0, \infty[$ , are analyzed which is more general than the literature.
 Obviously, the results depend on the choice of k.
 One purpose of the paper is to determine which method of apportionment minimizes the distance between the population vector and the power vector.

 An immediate question arises: why do not determine directly the apportionment which minimizes such a distance, without using a method of apportionment?
-This approach, for instance used by Leech (2002), and has not been examined in the literature from a normative point of view.
-Furthermore, we show, in this paper, that such a method can produce an Alabama paradox.
+This approach, for instance used by Leech (2002), has not been examined in the literature from a normative point of view.
+We show, in this paper, that such a method can produce an Alabama paradox.
 This weakness is certainly a sufficient condition to exclude this method as we do for the method of Hamilton.

-In the second section, we present the tools used in this paper: the methods of apportionment, the power indices and we explain why we only use the Banzhaf power index.
-In the third section, for each of the 22 U.S. censuses, we calculate which method of apportionment permits the best balance of population-power, in the classical majority case.
+In the second section, we first present the tools used in this paper: the methods of apportionment and the power indices.
+We explain then why we only use the Banzhaf power index for the comparison.
+In the third section, for each of the 22 U.S. censuses, we calculate which method of apportionment permits the best balance between population and power, in the classical majority case.
 The ranking of the methods is also computed.
 For instance, we show that the method which has a bias in favor of the largest States (Jefferson) is always ranked last.
 In section 4, we extend the results analyzed in sections 2 and 3 to the other cases than the majority.
-Clearly, the choice of the $\alpha - majority^3$ may influence the ranking of the methods.
+Clearly, the choice of the $\alpha - majority$ may influence the ranking of the methods.
 The main idea is the following: the best method in a normative point of view is the one proposed by Webster.
-But sections 2 and 3 underline that this method is not ranked first in general when the majority game is considered.
-Hence, maybe there exists an α such that the method of Webster is ranked first.
-Since α is not fixed, studying all the distances would be too tedious.
+But sections 2 and 3 also underline that this method is not ranked first in general when the majority game is considered.
+Hence, may be there exists an $\alpha$ such that the method of Webster is ranked first.
+Since $\alpha$ is not fixed, studying all the distances would be too tedious.
 Hence, we focus on the standard euclidian distance.
 However, other distances are tested briefly.
 In theses three sections, we focus our analysis on the House of Representatives, as it corresponds to the proportional part of the apportionment (the other part corresponds to the fixed number of 2 senators, whatever the State).
 Then, in section 5, we take into account all the Electors and not only the ones obtained with the proportional part.
 This implies a modification of all our results since an important weight is given, proportionally, to the smallest States.
 In section 6, the direct distribution of seats by just minimizing a distance between two vectors (population and power) is analyzed.
-We show that this approach admits the possibility of an Alabama paradox and so is not relevant, which justifies our approach.
+We show that this approach admits the possibility of an Alabama paradox, as underlined previously.
 Section 7 concludes.